ChengYunazhi/seqlim/README.md

 Multiple Sequence Alignment Editing

 # Description
 SEQLIM is a python script for manipulating biological sequences.
-It enables concatenating and formatting Multiple Sequence Alignments.
+It concatenates multiple sequence alignments (MSAs) and saves the concatenated MSA in various formats (fasta, phylip, nexus, msf, tsv, and csv).

 # Installation

 * Install Python 2.7 or higher, Python installers are available at https://www.python.org/.
-* Download seqlim.py somewhere in your `PATH`, and test it.
+* Clone or download this repo, make `seqlim.py` executable, add its path to your `PATH`, and test it.
 ```
 $ seqlim.py -h
 ```
-* Or move to a folder where seqlim.py is in and use `python` command.
+* Or go to a directory with seqlim.py, and use with `python` command.
 ```
 $ python seqlim.py -h
 ```

 # Examples

-* Suppose that there are two files in FASTA format at `./test/fasta`.
+* Suppose two sequence files in FASTA format in `./test/fasta`.

 `Locus1.fasta`